ddrmax/Minecraft_QT_Server/README.md

 download automatically the stack for it's need to run for.

 It will be the same for second and third floor stack.

-The fist release will come at least in the end of august if possible with the support for 1.6.2 clients in the windows version.
-(I develop in a windows workstation and compile debian versions in a ubuntu WM that need to be setup for this case.)